deciduously/music/post.md

 which is primarily associated with pre-historic music.
 Maybe they spoke `AWK`?I also don't understand how that snippet works, because it's still indexed with `a[$1 % 8]`, but I'm too lazy to find out why.

 A more common variant is the [pentatonic scale](https://en.wikipedia.org/wiki/Pentatonic_scale), with 5 tones per octave.
-The diatonic scales we've been working with are a subset of the [heptatonic scales](https://en.wikipedia.org/wiki/Heptatonic_scale), with seven notes each.
-These tones are naturally further apart than we've been using.
 There are a number of ways to construct a pentatonic scale, see the link for more, I'll just define one here:

 ```txt
 [E♭, G♭, A♭, B♭, D♭]